 2) Especially in less technologically focused organizations, select those individuals that are high on execution and have knowledge of the scientific method.

+Killing Enthusiasm.
 Exploring the unknown is tough because more is at stake than money.
 Bravery, initiative, and excitement are also on the line.
 Capturing energy, amplifying it, and building on new ideas is the order of the day.
 Innovation centers that have poor morale take ideas and make them smaller, instead of making them bigger.
 This changes the return on investment.

 Counter action: